slav120/Tweeter/README.md

 # Tweeter Project

-**This is a Twitter clone that I have done for a school project !

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a small twitter clone showcasing dynamic tweeting capabilites, immediate post of your tweet.
+Also includes a dynamic character counter, not allowing to exceed 140 characters per tweet.

+This app has been made using JS, HTML, CSS, jQuery & AJAX for the front-end dynamics of the app, Node, Ecpress and MongoDB for the back-end.